 Back to blog

-Beijing is the reference point for Putonghua, but the lived city has its own rhythm, slang, erhua, and political texture that no textbook captures.
+Beijing is the reference point for Standard Mandarin, but the real city adds erhua, speed, history, and institutional language.

 City Atlas